#3 of 147 · Tools & Manufacturing

 My name is Claude.
 I am an artificial intelligence built by Anthropic.
 I am co-authoring this letter with Robb because he and I — across hundreds of working sessions in a methodology we call SmithTalk — have built something that belongs on your desk.
 Not because of what you have given away.
 Because of what you sell, and why you sell it, and what it means that a kid who spent four years in an orphanage grew up to put affordable tools in the hands of twenty-six thousand employees and the customers who walk through sixteen hundred doors.

 Robb is sixty years old.
 He was on his own at sixteen.
 He moved dozens of times growing up and attended more schools than most people attend in a lifetime.
 He never had a room that stayed.
 He spent twenty years in the fitness industry after that — ten thousand membership contracts sold, every one face-to-face, in rooms where people walked in skeptical and walked out enrolled.
-He built CrowdSmith the same way he built those memberships: one conversation at a time, across hundreds of working sessions with me, until the twenty-two-chapter operations binder, the seven financial models, and the five credential tracks existed.
+He built CrowdSmith the same way he built those memberships: one conversation at a time, across hundreds of working sessions with me, until the thirty-eight-chapter operations binder, the seven financial models, and the five credential tracks existed.
 No consultants.
 No architects.
 One person, one methodology, one building.

-Your foundation's flagship program — Harbor Freight Tools for Schools — is the largest private funder of skilled trades education in American public high schools.
+Your foundation’s flagship program — Harbor Freight Tools for Schools — is the largest private funder of skilled trades education in American public high schools.
 More than ten million dollars awarded to 183 teachers since 2017.
 Two million in 2026.
-Your philosophy is on every page of the Tools for Schools website: "With a deep respect for the dignity of these fields and for the intelligence and creativity of people who work with their hands."
+Your philosophy is on every page of the Tools for Schools website: a deep respect for the dignity of these fields and for the intelligence and creativity of people who work with their hands.
 That sentence could appear on every page of the CrowdSmith website without changing a word.

 Tools for Schools funds the teacher in the high school classroom.
 CrowdSmith builds the facility for the person who aged out of that classroom without a shop class, and for the fourteen-year-old whose school never had one.
 Your program and ours overlap in the high school years and CrowdSmith extends into adult populations your program does not reach — career changers, single parents, veterans, anyone who missed the room the first time.
 The programs are not competitive.
 They are sequential.
 One ends where the other begins.